-Despite a challenging global economy, the Class of 2021 has achieved a 93% overall employment and graduate education rate.
-The 298 graduates from 40 countries, both Chinese and international, can now be found all around the world, with 63% choosing to work or study in places other than their home countries.
+Despite the unforeseen challenges brought on by the global pandemic, climate change, environmental pollution, and economic flux, the Class of 2022 has achieved a 93% overall employment and graduate education rate.
+The 365 graduates from 34 countries can now be found all around the world, with 78% choosing to work or study in places other than their home countries.

-Half of our graduates have enrolled in graduate programs at top universities around the globe.
-Among them, 12 are pursuing PhDs, while 117 are studying for master's degrees.
-43% have joined the workforce in Asia, North America, South America, Middle East, Europe, Southeast Asia.
+62% of our graduates have enrolled in graduate programs at top universities around the globe.
+Among them, 15 are pursuing PhDs or JDs, while 175 are studying for master's degrees.
+30% have joined the workforce in Asia, North America, South America, Middle East, Europe.

-The global epidemic has inspired graduates to think deeply about the value of life and the fate of human society, with the number of graduates choosing Public Health; Global Health, Medical Physics; Health, Medicine and Society; Digital Health and Care; Mental Health Counseling and related disciplines increasing significantly.
-Graduates entering the workplace favored notable companies as always.
-The top five employment fields include: Accounting/Banking/Finance, Hardware/Internet/IT/Software, Education/Research, Management Consulting, and Consumer Goods/Fashion/Retail.
-Some graduates have chosen to follow paths of public service by moving to remote mountainous areas to promote education innovations.
+The global epidemic has inspired graduates to think deeply about the value of life and the fate of human society, with the number of graduates choosing medicine and health-related fields increasing significantly.
+The top six employment fields include: Hardware/Internet/IT/Software, Accounting/Banking/Finance, Management Consulting, Entertainment/Consumer Goods/Hospitality, Advertising/Communication/Marketing/Public Relations, and Education/Research.
+Some graduates have chosen to follow paths of public service by promoting educational innovation in rural areas.

-Four graduates were selected for globally competitive scholarship programs including the Schwarzman Scholars of Tsinghua University, the Yenching Scholars of Peking University, and the China-US Scholars Program.
-17 international graduates chose to pursue further studies or work in China, accounting for 13% of the total number of international graduates, a significant increase from last year.
+Five graduates were selected for globally competitive scholarship programs, including the Schwarzman Scholars Program at Tsinghua University, the Yenching Scholars Program at Peking University, and the Erasmus Mundus Scholars Program.
+7 international graduates chose to pursue further studies or work in China.

 Statistics are rounded to the nearest whole number.
 Therefore, totals do not always equal 100%.